Tiogaplanet/Experimenting-with-the-MiP/README.md

 * Good balance between size and connectivity.

 #### Cons
+* Gives up the convenient break-outs of the NodeMCU for smaller packaging.
 * Small packaging requires some skill to solder unless a break-out board is used.

 ### NodeMCU